Managing legionella in hot and cold water systems

 Anyone can develop Legionnaires' disease, but the elderly, smokers, alcoholics and those with cancer, diabetes or chronic respiratory or kidney disease are at more risk.

-HSE's Legionnaires' disease page provides information on managing the risks
+HSE's Legionnaires' disease website provides information on managing the risks

-Health and social care providers should carry out a full risk assessment of their hot and cold water systems and ensure adequate measures are in place to control the risks.
+Health and social care providers should carry out a full COSHH risk assessment of their hot and cold water systems, to:

 Using temperature control